Louis Bonaparte: King of Holland (1806–1810)

 Louis Bonaparte's reign was short-lived due to two factors.
 The first was that Napoleon wanted to reduce the value of French loans from Dutch investors by two-thirds, meaning a serious economic blow to the Netherlands.
 The second became the pretext for Napoleon's demand of Louis's abdication.
 As Napoleon was preparing an army for his invasion of Russia, he wanted troops from the entire region under his control, this included troops from the Netherlands.
 Louis, confronted by his brother's demand, refused point-blank.
 Napoleon then accused Louis of putting Dutch interests above those of France, and removed most of the French forces in Holland for the coming war in the east, leaving only about 9,000 garrison soldiers in the country.
 Unfortunately for Louis, the British landed an army of 40,000 in 1809 in an attempt to capture Antwerp and Flushing.
 With Louis unable to defend his realm, France sent 80,000 militiamen, commanded by Maréchal d'Empire The 1st Prince Bernadotte, the future King Karl XIV Johan of Sweden, and successfully repelled the invasion.
 Napoleon then suggested that Louis should abdicate, citing Louis's inability to protect Holland as a reason.
 Louis refused and declared the occupation of the Kingdom by a French army as unlawful.
 On 1 July 1810, Louis abdicated in favour of his second son, Napoleon Louis Bonaparte.
 He fled from Haarlem on 2/3 July and settled in Austria.
-Oudinot invaded Holland on 4 July.
+Marshal Nicolas Oudinot invaded Holland on 4 July.
 Napoleon incorporated Holland into France by the Decree of Rambouillet on 9 July.